YarlinWare/pygroup-1/README.md

 + Python 2.7
-+ PuLP, an LP modeller for Python, which you can get here: https://projects.coin-or.org/PuLP +PYODBC which you can get here: https://code.google.com/p/pyodbc/downloads/list
++ PuLP, an LP modeller for Python, which you can get here: https://projects.coin-or.org/PuLP
++ PYODBC which you can get here: https://code.google.com/p/pyodbc/downloads/list

 ## Files